Siege of Krujë (1466–1467): Final battles

 The defeat of the Ottoman forces showed that the League of Lezhë had yet to be fully defeated.
 This allowed Skanderbeg to visit Ferdinand before his departure from Italy, but he received only 1,000 ducats, 300 carts of grain, and 500 ducats to support Krujë's munitions.
 While Skanderbeg was in his court, Ferdinand received an ambassador from Mehmed offering peace, signaling that the Ottomans did not have any aggressive intentions towards Naples.
 Ferdinand accepted the proposal and Skanderbeg thus began his return to Albania.
 Ballaban continued to strengthen the siege against Krujë.
 Upon returning to Albania, the political situation began to change.
 The once distant Albanian nobles, among them Dukagjini, were now convinced of their impending defeat and allied themselves with Skanderbeg.
 Meanwhile, the Venetians ended their attempts to negotiate peace with Mehmed and accepted cooperation with Skanderbeg.
 Skanderbeg met with Dukagjini and other northern Albanian nobles in Alessio (Lezhë) where they gathered an army to assault Ballaban's forces.
 Together with 400 of Dukagjini's cavalry and a large number of infantry, 600 heavily armed Italian soldiers, and 4,000 locals from Durazzo, Scutari, Alessio, Drivast (Drisht), and Antivari (Bar), Skanderbeg commanded 13,400 men to relieve Krujë as reported by Demetrio Franco, one of Skanderbeg's primary biographers and personal associates, who also served in Skanderbeg's ranks.
 Among those who joined Skanderbeg was Nicolo Moneta, a lord of Scutari and wealthy Venetian patrician.

 Ballaban's camp was located on the hills southwest of Krujë and at the bottom of the mountain nowadays known as Mt.
 Sarisalltëk, he placed a guarding force.
 The rest of his army surrounded Krujë.
 Skanderbeg and his allies marched through the mouth of the Mat River and cut through the woods of Jonima to the boundaries of Krujë.
 Skanderbeg's commanders were assigned different groups for an assault on the main Ottoman camp: northern Albanian forces would be put under Dukagjini's command, Venetian battalions were under the command of Moneta, and Skanderbeg's most trusted forces would be assigned to another group under his command; Krujë's garrison would continue to defend the fortress.
 Moneta's and Dukagjini's men would attack the besieging forces from the north and Skanderbeg's men would attack from south of Krujë while also blocking any possible Ottoman reinforcements from the east.
 Skanderbeg first assaulted the guarding force which Ballaban had left and he gained control of this strategic point.
 Skanderbeg then managed to defeat the Ottoman relief forces under Ballaban's brother, Jonuz, and captured him and his son.
-Four days later, an organized attack from Skanderbeg and the forces from Krujë was carried during which Ballaban forces retreated and he himself was killed in the resulting clashes by Gjergj Lleshi (Georgius Alexius).
+Four days later, an organized attack from Skanderbeg and the forces from Krujë was carried during which Ballaban’s forces retreated and he himself was killed in the resulting clashes by Gjergj Lleshi (Georgius Alexius).